primer/css/pages/css/components/navigation.md

 ## Tabnav

 When you need to toggle between different views, consider using a tabnav.
-It'll given you a left-aligned horizontal row of... tabs!
+It'll give you a left-aligned horizontal row of... tabs!

 ```html title="tabnav"
 <div class="tabnav">